How to encourage and manage active involvement in group work

 Reflection and discussion

 One of the purposes of these resources is to help you with your own teacher development in related contexts.
-The questions in task 1 and task 2 are designed for you to think about and discuss with colleagues, either informally or as part of your formal professional development.
+If possible, discuss the following questions with colleagues.

 Comments